zelisinho/anypoint-examples/oauth2-authorization-code-using-the-HTTP-connector/README.md

 	keytool -genkey -alias replserver -keyalg RSA -keystore keystore.jks

 You will be prompted to create two passwords.
 Remember these and fill them in the configuration later on (parameters: *keystore.password, keystore.keyPassword*).
 The command creates a .jks file in the directory called keystore.jks.
-Now you need to export the certificate so that it can be added to the truststore as the trusted certificate:

-	keytool -export -alias replserver -file client.cer -keystore keystore.jks

-This has created a certificate file in client.cer that can now be used to populate your truststore.
-When added the certificate to the truststore, it must be identified as a trusted certificate to be valid.
-The password for the truststore must be provided, remember it (a parameter: *truststore.password*).

-	keytool -import -v -trustcacerts -alias replserver -file client.cer -keystore trust-store

-The two files, the keystore (keystore.jks), and truststore (trust-store), along with their corresponding passwords can be now be used.
-Move them into the */src/main/resources* directory in Mule Studio's Package Explorer.
+The keystore (keystore.jks) file along with its corresponding passwords can now be used.
+Move it into the */src/main/resources* directory in Mule Studio's Package Explorer.
 If you need more help doing this, feel free to use [this resource](http://docs.continuent.com/tungsten-replicator-2.1/deployment-ssl-stores.html#deployment-ssl-stores-own).

 #### Building the example in Studio ####